-Also, participants can’t see your facial expressions, one of the primary ways listeners use to understand the context of what you say.
-This inability to read your expressions means that most jokes, sarcastic or ironic remarks can either be confusing or misunderstood.
+Also, participants can’t see your facial expressions, a primary way listeners understand the context of what you say.
+This inability to read your expressions means that most jokes or sarcastic remarks can be confusing or misunderstood.

 Minimise all distractions.
-Usually, that means other people in the room, but also noise from any place inside or outside the conference room.
-Keep beverages and food outside the room as well.
-Put a “do not disturb” sign on the conference room door.
+That means not just people in the room, but any noise inside or outside the conference room.
+Keep beverages and food outside the room.
+Put a “do not disturb” sign on the conference room door if necessary.